geekusa/combined-feature-classifier/README.md

 #### Hyper-parameter Tuning and Final Trials
 I selected two feature sets and three algorithms to explore further because to their performance and stability against this dataset.
 The two feature sets as just mentioned were "Combined Features Spare/Binary" and "Combined Features Binary/Binary".
 The three algorithms selected were LinearSVC, ExtraTreesClassifier, and MLPClassifier.

-I first worked on tuning the hyper-parameters of the algorithms with the feature sets ([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/HYPERPARAMETER_TUNING))
+I first worked on tuning the hyper-parameters of the algorithms with the feature sets ([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/HYPERPARAMETER_TUNING)) using GridSearchCV.
+Here I ran into two different problems both around the problem of grid search completely hangning.
+However each issue was different.

+The first issue was with LinearSVC, I could make heads or tails out of it because the algorithm itself completed in seconds.
+After some digging I was able to find a [Github issue](https://github.com/scikit-learn/scikit-learn/issues/8918) that stated that `return_train_score` is by default set to True and could cause this.
+Changing this to False fixed the problem and sure enough the documentation talks about performance of the command with plans to change its default in the future.

+The second issue was with MLPClassifier with the same behaviour but I already had set `return_train_score=False`.
+Digging again, after a combination of turning on debugging on gridsearch and the algorithm and this [Github issue](https://github.com/scikit-learn/scikit-learn/issues/5115) tipping me off, I found that the problem was with multi-threading.
+After setting `n_jobs` to 1, I could finally get GridSearchCV to complete.

-I tried multiple trials ([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/FINAL_TRIALS)) with each individually and then finished by making a voting classifier made up of all three.
-I had intended on doing such which was why I chose both an odd number (so I could have a majority) and why I chose three algorithms that were very different from each other.
+Now that I had tuned hyper-parameters, I tried multiple trials with each algorith individually and the VotingClassifier made up of the tuned algorithms([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/FINAL_TRIALS)).
+I then finished by making a voting classifier made up of all three and running cross-validation on it.
+I had intended on doing such really in the first place, which was why I chose both an odd number of algorithms (so I could have a majority) and why I chose three algorithms that were very different from each other.
 I then ran 10-fold cross-validation.
 Looking at their cv results:

 _Combined Features Spare/Binary Cross-Validation_
 ![sparse_binary_cv](PROJECT_FILES/IMG/sparse_binary_cv.png)